Autonomous Cave Surveying with an Aerial Robot: Acknowledgments

 \section{Acknowledgments}

-The authors thank Hope Brooks and Ryan Maurer for facilitating experiments at Laurel Caverns and thank David Cale for granting permission to test at Laurel Caverns.
-The authors also thank Dennis Melko for support and guidance regarding test sites, lending equipment and teaching the authors about caving.
-The authors thank Bert Ashbrook for his insights and information regarding the cave on the Barbara Schomer Cave Preserve in Clarion County, PA.
-The authors thank Hunter Wodzenski and Jeff Jahn for providing images used in this work.
-Finally, the authors thank Xuning Yang for fruitful discussions about motion primitives-based planning and Aditya Dhawale, Arjav Desai, Tim Lee, Matt Collins, and Micah Corah for feedback on this manuscript.
+The authors thank C. Bassett for faciliating experiments at the West Virginia cave.
+The authors also thank H. Brooks and R. Maurer for facilitating experiments at Laurel Caverns and thank D. Cale for granting permission to test at Laurel Caverns.
+The authors also thank D. Melko for support and guidance regarding test sites, lending equipment and teaching the authors about caving.
+The authors thank B. Ashbrook for his insights and information regarding the cave on the Barbara Schomer Cave Preserve in Clarion County, PA.
+The authors thank H. Wodzenski and J. Jahn for providing images used in this work.
+Finally, the authors thank X. Yang for fruitful discussions about motion primitives-based planning and A. Dhawale, A. Desai, E. Cappo, T. Lee, M. Collins, and M. Corah for feedback on this manuscript.